young-jason/SMO-TMAS/README.md

 ## Social Media Observatory - Twitter Mining and Analysis Suite [SMO-TMAS]

-A Shiny app that makes it easy for non-technical users to scrape and analyze Twitter data.
+SMO-TMAS is a simple Shiny app that makes it easy to collect, analyze and interpret small Twitter data sets.

-This app was created by Jason Young for basic Twitter data harvesting and analysis.
-It gathers public data from Twitter's REST API by querying the GET statuses/user_timeline endpoint with the twitteR package.
+SMO-TMAS allows users to pull tweets of specified Twitter handles and tweets containing specified keywords by querying Twitter's REST API GET search/tweets endpoint and statuses/user_timeline endpoint as well as Twitter's STREAM API.
+The collected tweets can be downloaded as .csv file and SMO-TMAS also provides data analysis components that can be used to analyze and visualize the collected data right away.
+The complete source code for the app can be found in the public SMO-TMAS repository with a MIT developer license.

+SMO-TMAS is suitable for exploratory data analysis of small Twitter data sets (≈18,000 tweets or 3,200 user statuses).
+The big plus of SMO-TMAS is it’s easy use, which allows researcher without any prior computing knowledge to get first insights into Twitter data with the simple click of a button.
+In addition, the source code is fully transparent and available for free for customization and further development.

 A running version of the application is available at: https://jason-young.shinyapps.io/twitter-analysis/.
 Enjoy.